Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 195.  ### Question195
 What is the ATDD?

-- [x] Using acceptance tests to define requirements specified by the customer and market
+- [x] Using Acceptance Tests to define requirements specified by the customer and market
 - [ ] Using advanced Integration Test to develop quality Product
 - [ ] Using approved tests by Product Owner in TDD
 - [ ] Using Unit Tests to define requirements specified by the customer and market